best-practice-and-impact/qa-of-code-guidance/book/modular_code.md

 A good real-world example of this can be seen in the `scikit-learn` package, where the different linear model types are represented by different classes.
 Each linear model class supports a common set of methods, e.g. `fit()` and `predict()`.
 As such, any model can then be used in a pipeline and swapped out with minimal effort.
-Therefore, when thinking about how to break you code up into classes consider the use of standardised methods across similar objects to make them interchangeable.
+Therefore, when thinking about how to break you code up into classes, consider the use of standardised methods across similar objects to make them interchangeable.

 (class-responsibilities)=